-(1) This Committee will be responsible establishing and maintaining proper relationships with groups outside the Association, such as the various agencies, boards, foundations, and other groups affiliated with the Baptist State Convention and the Southern Baptist Convention.
-Detailed duties are outlined in the Associational Handbook.

-(2) The External Relations Committee will consist of three members, each elected for a three year term, with the terms rotating, so that only one member is elected each year.

-(3) Membership will also include the Associational representatives of the various agencies, boards, foundations, and Baptist related groups.
+- (1) This Committee will be responsible for (1) This committee will be responsible for establishing and maintaining proper relationships with groups outside the Association, such as the various agencies, boards, foundations, and other groups affiliated with the Baptist State Convention and the Southern Baptist Convention.
+Detailed duties are outlined in the Associational Handbook. - (2) The External Relations Committee will consist of three members, each elected for a three year term, with the terms rotating, so that only one - (3) Membership will also include the Associational representatives of the various agencies, boards, foundations, and Baptist related groups.
 These would be eligible for re-election at the end of the three years for another term.